-Six Sense is the most luxurious resort on the island.
-The villas are superbly designed with a sustainable mindset, mostly build from wood and natural materials.
+Six Senses is the most luxurious resort on the island.
+The villas are superbly designed with a sustainable mindset, mostly built from wood and natural materials.
 Each villa is large and well designed, with a private pool, and most offer a fantastic view of the Phang Nga landscape.
 The spa is also excellent and adds a luxury touch to your tropical escape.
 Six Sense Yao Noi is probably the ultimate way to enjoy a relaxing stay on Koh Yao with your loved one.

 Koyao Island Resort

 Koyao Island Resort is a set of lovely villas spread across a vast manicured land near the seaside, peppered with immense coconut trees.
 The beautiful thatched roofs of the villas add a unique tropical touch.
 The design is unique and cosy, with vast sofas in a vast open-air sitting area facing the garden and the sea beyond.
 Not that each villa is entirely opened and therefore offers very little privacy.

 9 Hornbills is a set of spacious luxury tents built high on the hillside above Six Sense Yao Noi and part of Koyao Island Resort.
 Each tent comes with vast land, a large and warm private pool and jaw-dropping views on Phang Nga cliffs.
 The tent is superbly designed with many sitting areas, an open-air shower and a beautiful bathtub with open ocean views.
 With such a view and setting, the experience is truly relaxing and very unique.